Lake Washington, Minnesota, USA

 Bring your friends and family to Lake Washington’s irresistible shores for a picnic or a barbecue, and you are sure to fall in love with the area’s overwhelming beauty and astounding simplicity.
 Clean, shimmering waters make it the ideal place for summer swimming and year-round relaxation.
 Come bathe yourself in Lake Washington’s alluring water, and you’ll wonder how you ever lived without it.

-Things to do at Lake Washington MN
+Things to Do at Lake Washington

 - Vacation Rentals